0x736E/MeanStackSPA/README.md

 javascript with Nodejs, MongoDB through [Mongoose](http://mongoosejs.com/) object data modeling, Express for the web-server.

-The server and client communicate almost exclusively through socket.io channels to provide real-time behaviour.
+The server and client communicate almost exclusively via [socket.io](https://socket.io/) channels to provide performant real-time behaviour.

 Accounts are authenticated using Twitter, via the [passport](http://passportjs.org/) middleware in express, while the sessions are shared with socket.io clients.